 Since the UCPN (Maoist) terminated the PW and continued to move in a rightist direction, there have been several splits of the more Leftist forces away from it.
 In 2009 a small faction led by Matrika Yadav split and set up a new party with the previous name, the CPN (Maoist).
 In June 2012 a much larger split occurred when Kiran [Mohan Baidya] and a substantial number of other people broke away to form the Communist Party of Nepal—Maoist (with a dash).
-Although this party has threatened at times to relaunch a PW it has made no moves to actually do so.
-In fact, it has been difficult to see what the actual differences are between the CPN-Maoist and the UCPN (Maoist).
+Although this party threatened at times to relaunch a People’s War it made no moves to actually do so.
+In fact, it was difficult to see what the actual differences were between the CPN-Maoist and the UCPN (Maoist).
 Apparently the former is a bit more hostile towards Indian intervention in Nepal.
-There are continuing efforts from both parties to reunite into a single party, which seems likely soon.
+There were continuing efforts within both parties to reunite into a single party, but this did not occur.

-There are currently [end of 2015] a total of at least five splinter parties from the UCPN (Maoist).
+At the end of 2015 there were a total of at least five splinter parties from the UCPN (Maoist).
 The most determinedly revolutionary of these groups appears to be the split-off from the CPN-Maoist led by Netra Bikram Chand [“Biplap”] which occurred at the end of November 2014.
 This led to the founding of the Communist Party of Nepal (Maoist), without the hyphen and once again using the old name.
-However, there have been many rumors that at least some of these five parties will merge once again back into the UCPN (Maoist).
-It remains to be seen how the Nepal Communist movement will develop from here.
+However, there were then many rumors for a couple years that at least some of these five parties would merge back into the UCPN (Maoist), though we believe that only one or two of them did eventually do so.

 NEPAL — People’s War (1996-2006)